qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 ## How I built this?

 _uniQiao.com_ is a static web site.
-I make it responsive to comments and discussion by using [Staticman](https://staticman.net/), with protection from robots provided by [reCAPTCHA](https://www.google.com/recaptcha/about).
+I make it responsive to comments and discussion by using [Staticman](https://staticman.net/) hosted on [Heroku](https://www.heroku.com/), with protection from robots provided by [reCAPTCHA](https://www.google.com/recaptcha/about).

 I host the domain name at _namesilo.com_.